smashdevcode/smashdevcode.github.io/README.md

 ## Blog Ideas

+1. Write up walkthrough of how to setup a JS project in VS Code
 1. Write up opinion/advice on how to improve your development skills
 1. Write up TS Meetup Editor Shootout summary
 1. Write up blog with overview of the year in TypeScript